 Great Games, Local Rules – Alexander Cooley

-The most recent and up to date overview of Central Asia’s regimes and their stance towards each other and the bigger powers surrounding them: China, Russia, and the US.
+The most recent overview of Central Asia’s regimes and their stance towards each other and the bigger powers surrounding them: China, Russia, and the US.
 Written by a recognized expert on the matter, this is the one to get for an informed view of present-day politics in the region.

 2 books deal with a very similar topic: the politics of oil around the Caspian Sea around the year 2000.
 One is The New Great Game by Lutz Kleveman, the other is The Oil and The Glory by Steve Levine.

 Both are good books that criss-cross the region from Tbilisi to Kashgar in attempt to ferret out the pipeline politics of the newly independent states post-9/11, with the US, Iran and China vying for a piece of the pie Russia could no longer gobble up alone.
 This is all old news as I write this review more than a decade later, but it serves as a great overview of the situation at the time, a good backgrounder for anyone newly interested in the region who is unaware of the recent history.

 When it comes to recommending one over the other: I choose The New Great Game.
 Its scope is wider, including reporting from Chechnya, China and Iran.
 The writing is livelier, too: Kleveman actually went and talked to people and you get a sense of adventure as you travel along with him to refugee camps and drilling platforms, across mountain passes and into the boardrooms.
-Levine sticks to the boardrooms, and although I highly respect his work as a journalist, his writing suffers from the wooden style that plagues a lot of American pop-science books.
+Levine sticks to the boardrooms, and although we highly respect his work as a journalist, his writing suffers from the wooden style that plagues a lot of American pop-science books.

 Goodnight, Mister Lenin – Tiziano Terzani